Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-\myparagraph{Stability to perturbations.} Table \ref{table3} shows the classification accuracy of the trained Spherical CNN when assuming that all signals in the test set have been perturbed following each of the aforementioned diffeomorphism types.
-In general, the Spherical CNN exhibits strong robustness to the rotation diffeomorphism in all four cases, as was expected from Theorem~\ref{thm:stabilitySCNN}.
-We observe that type $1$ has little effect on the classification accuracy, while types $2$ and $3$ slightly decrease the accuracy, likely due to the increase of the maximal degree change and the number of perturbed sampled points.
-Finally, we note that type $4$ is most severe as observed from Fig. \ref{subfigd_diffeomorphism}.
-However, the Spherical CNN only suffers from $0.036$ accuracy loss, indicating the stability of the Spherical CNN to the rotation diffeomorphism.
-Similarly, Table \ref{table3} shows the relative root mean square error of the output features of the final spherical convolution layer under above rotation diffeomorphisms.
-The relative RMSE maintain low values in all cases, which indicates the Spherical CNN diffeomorphism stability.
-A higher classification accuracy typically corresponds to a lower relative RMSE.
+\myparagraph{Diffeomorphism stability.} Table \ref{table3} shows the classification accuracies of the trained Spherical CNN when assuming that testing spherical signals are perturbed by aforementioned four types of diffeomorphism perturbations.
+In general, the Spherical CNN exhibits strong robustness in four cases, as expected from Theorem~\ref{thm:stabilitySCNN}.
+We see that type $1$ has little effect on the classification accuracy, while types $2$ and $3$ slightly decrease the accuracy due to the increase of the maximal degree change and the increased number of perturbed sampled points.
+Type $4$ is most severe as observed from Fig. \ref{subfigd_diffeomorphism}, while the Spherical CNN only suffers from $0.036$ accuracy loss, emphasizing its stability to diffeomorphism perturbations.
+Table \ref{table3} also shows the RMSE of the output features at final layer under above diffeomorphism perturbations.
+The RMSE maintains low values in all cases, which validates the stability of the Spherical CNN to diffeomorphism perturbations.